dorenproctor/Scapegoat/README.md

 ### Output ###
 The output goes into a file named `output.svg`.
 The pretty printer that creates the svg file was written by Wayne Cochran, a previous professor at WSUV.

+### Debug info ###
+Toward the top of Scapegoat.java there is a public global int named `debug`.
+It has several different values and the program prints different output to the terminal depending on its value.

+• debug = 0 -- prints something when you use the Search, Print, or Done command.

+• debug = 1 -- also prints when you use Insert and when the tree rebalances itself.

+• debug = 2 -- also prints the depth and maxDepth on every insert.
+When depth>maxDepth, the tree rebalances.

+• debug = 3 -- also prints every viable scapegoat when the tree is rebalancing.